Steps to Sell a Car That Is Still Financed Successfully

 3. Trade-In: Trading in a car that is still financed can simplify the process, as the dealer will handle the payoff of your current financing.
 However, keep in mind that trade-in offers are typically 10-20% lower than private transaction prices.
 Make sure you fully understand the dealer’s offer and how it influences your balance, as this can greatly affect your financial outcome.

 4. Consider Your Timeline: Depending on how quickly you need to sell, one option may suit you better than others.
 Private sales can take 2-6 weeks, while trade-ins are usually quicker but may offer less money.
 Evaluating the advantages and disadvantages of each method is essential for making an informed choice that aligns with your financial objectives.
+Remember, with the borrower-first strategy and the unique benefits of Nectar Money’s secured car financing, you can merge the perks of selling with secured options.

 The center shows the main topic of selling options.
 Each branch represents a different method, with further details on what to consider for each option.
 The colors help differentiate between the methods, making it easier to follow.